dvdbox/algo-implem/README.md

-A list of popular machine learning algorithm that I implemented from scratch.
+A list of popular machine learning algorithm implemented from scratch.